 For these reasons, it’s not surprising at all that many hunters have a desire to hunt Cape Buffalo with the .45-70.
 With all this in mind, I completely understand why someone would want to use their .45-70 on a Cape Buffalo hunt, particularly if they’d already taken an American Bison with the same rifle.

-However, before you decide to bring your Shiloh Sharps or Marlin Model 1895 on a Cape buffalo hunt, consider the following questions first.
+However, before you decide to bring your Shiloh Sharps or Marlin Model 1895 on a Cape buffalo hunting safari, consider the following questions first.

 Will the .45-70 kill a Cape Buffalo?